MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/change-activity-mgt.md

 Use the following procedures to create two change request templates and then validate them.
 The first template is used to create change requests to modify Microsoft Exchange Server infrastructure.
 The second template is used to automatically change the priority of a standard change request to **Low**.

 Change request templates store commonly used settings and apply the information to new change requests.
-For example, you can create a change request template that includes a number of activities.
+For example, you can create a change request template that includes many activities.
 However, activities that you want to include in a change request template must have been previously created as activity templates.

 > [!NOTE]
 > When you create a change request template, don't create links to configuration items or work items, and don't enter any user information.
 If you create a template with these objects, you can't remove them, and you'll have to recreate the template.